Feedback Capacity of Gaussian Channels Revisited: Acknowledgment

 where $V>0$.
-Note that the strict inequality is necessary since $V=0$ implies that $v$ vanishes (almost everywhere), which implies in turn that the mutual information between $v$ and $y$ vanishes and it would render $C=0$.
+Note that the strict inequality is necessary since $V=0$ implies that $v$ vanishes (almost everywhere), which implies in turn that the mutual information between $v$ and $y$ vanishes and it would render would render a zero achievable rate.
 Now the average power of the process $x$ is given by